Search Results

 Working Paper

-Estimating the worldwide volume of counterfeit U.S. currency: data and extrapolation
+Estimating the volume of counterfeit U.S. currency in circulation worldwide: data and extrapolation

 The incidence of currency counterfeiting and the possible total stock of counterfeits in circulation are popular topics of speculation and discussion in the press and are of substantial practical interest to the U.S. Treasury and the U.S. Secret Service.
 This paper assembles data from Federal Reserve and U.S. Secret Service sources and presents a range of estimates for the number of counterfeits in circulation.
 In addition, the paper presents figures on counterfeit passing activity by denomination, location, and method of production.
 The paper has two main conclusions: first, the stock of ...